Christel House South Africa, Cape Town

 Verein Smiling Gecko, Dübendorf

 Smiling Gecko is a Swiss-Cambodian NGO with a sustainable, holistic approach that focuses on imparting knowledge to children and adults in rural Cambodia.
 The Smiling Gecko Campus, founded in 2014, is located approximately 60 kilometers northeast of the capital Phnom Penh in the Kampong Chhnang province.
 Around 30,000 people live in the immediate vicinity of the campus, most of whom are supported or sponsored by Smiling Gecko.
-The central element of the Smiling Gecko commitment is their school and the kindergarten, which opened only in 2017.
-The project started with around 140 children, and today almost 400 schoolchildren are part of it.
-Every year Smiling Gecko will take in 50 more until they have reached the maximum size of the school with 1,000 children.
+The central element of the Smiling Gecko commitment is their school and the kindergarten, which opened in 2017.
+The project started with around 140 children, and today over 500 schoolchildren are part of it.
 The students benefit from bilingual teaching from kindergarten onwards.
 In addition to their education, Smiling Gecko cares for them with a comprehensive nutrition, hygiene, and medical program.
-The solid foundation for a brighter future.
+Thanks to the support of Green Leaves Education Foundation, Smiling Gecko can continue expanding the school, welcoming 60 new children each year and offering them a better future through education.
+This enables them to lead independent lives and contribute to the development of their country.

 Consciente – Unterstützungsverein El Salvador, Berne